Best Tech Stack for Building a Mobile App as a Solo Developer

 Expo in particular has gotten incredibly good.
 Three years ago, you'd "eject" from Expo the moment you needed a native module.
 Now, Expo's config plugins handle almost everything without ejecting.
 Camera, push notifications, in-app purchases, biometrics.
 They all work within the managed workflow.
 I haven't ejected a project in over a year.

 The build situation is what really sold me.
 Before EAS Build, I needed a Mac to build iOS apps, had to manage Xcode versions, and spent hours debugging Gradle issues on Android.
 Now I push code and EAS builds both platforms in the cloud.
-The free tier gives you enough builds for development, and the paid tier is $15/month, which is nothing compared to the time you save.
+The free tier gives you 15 Android and 15 iOS builds a month on a low priority queue plus OTA updates for up to 1,000 monthly active users, which is genuinely enough to develop and ship a small app.
+When you outgrow it, the Starter plan is $19 a month with $45 of build credit and the Production plan is $199 a month with $225 of build credit and a 50,000 MAU ceiling (Expo pricing, checked May 2026).
+The old days of a flat cheap tier are gone, so budget for the free tier carrying you a long way and a real jump once you need priority builds.

 Framework: React Native + Expo

 Expo Router is the navigation solution I'd use.
-It brings file-based routing to React Native, which means your navigation structure mirrors your file system.
+It ships as its own npm package (currently 56.2.8, around 3.3 million weekly downloads per npm, checked May 2026) and brings file-based routing to React Native, which means your navigation structure mirrors your file system.
 If you've used Next.js, the mental model is identical. app/(tabs)/home.tsx creates a tab called "home."
 It's that simple.
 Before Expo Router, setting up React Navigation with nested stacks and tabs was an error-prone process that I got wrong at least once per project.

 The Flutter question.
 Flutter is a great framework with beautiful widgets and excellent performance.
 But unless you're already a Dart developer, learning a new language for mobile when you could use JavaScript/TypeScript is a tough sell for a solo developer.
 The React/React Native ecosystem is simply larger, and you can share code between your web and mobile apps.